alexanderWhile/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository contains my work for Applied Data Capstone project.
+This repository contains my work for the Applied Data Capstone project.